Jerami Grant NBA Preview vs. the Mavericks

-Jerami Grant and the Portland Trail Blazers take on the Dallas Mavericks at 8:30 PM ET on Wednesday.
+Jerami Grant and his Portland Trail Blazers teammates take on the Dallas Mavericks on Friday at 8:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this piece we'll examine Grant's stats and trends, helping you make good predictions on prop bets.
+In this piece we'll break down Grant's stats and trends, helping you make good selections on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.